zenodeapp/donor-drop-frontend/README.md

 #### Docker (Recommended)

 If you set up the backend with Docker (and used the docker-compose.yml file provided in that repo), you should have an instance of postgres running on a separate network named `your_shared_network`.
 This is needed in order for docker instances to communicate directly with one another.
-Other than this it's needed to configure the .env file and ports properly.
 Make sure to check out the files [docker-compose.yml](./docker-compose.yml) and [Dockerfile](Dockerfile) for more information on how to configure this properly.

 Once you're ready you could run:
 ```